Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

 By following this structured plan, the Redaction Agent will effectively manage the redaction of sensitive information while ensuring compliance and maintaining document integrity within the KinOS framework.
 # Redaction Agent Action Plan
 ## Objective
-To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards.
+To identify and redact sensitive information from specified files within the KinOS project, ensuring compliance with privacy and security standards, particularly concerning economic frameworks and character interactions.
 ## Step-by-Step Action Plan
 ### Step 1: Initial Setup
 - **Review Monitoring Directives:**